shapeoko/Docs/content/wiring_2.md

 (_Note the above photograph shows some extra bolts, washers and nuts._)

 During assembly, attach two terminal blocks to the right Y-axis motor mount carriage and one to the right of the X-axis motor mount carriage.
+Note the indicated stepper motor orientation, which makes for neater cable runs.

 [![](tPictures/so_wiring_terminalblocks_tools_4.jpg)](content/tPictures/so_wiring_terminalblocks_tools_8.jpg)